Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 Screenshots or videos describing your problem, if possible.

 We will start with the required info provided and come back to you as soon as possible.

-If you run into any other problem, feel free to reach your SwitchBot support team in our App Feedback under the Profile section or reach us with the popup icon on this page.

 ---